 to control leds).

-On many Linux distributions, the Scroll Lock is disabled by default, and since there is no xset led
+On many Linux distributions, the Scroll Lock is disabled by default, since there is no xset led

 alternative for Wayland, I use this script.
 While you could manually edit the file, it resets to 0 whenever you press NumLock or Caps Lock.